shsagir/play-area-sync/docs/_WIP/voucher-codes.md

 ---

 template:      article
+naviTitle:     Voucher codes
 reviewed:      2016-02-22
+title:         Using fortrabbit voucher codes
 dontList:      true
 dontIndex:     true

-naviTitle:     Voucher codes
-title:         Using fortrabbit voucher codes
+dontList:      true
 lead:          The best things in life are free.
 Hosting is never really free.
 At least there are promotions and free give aways.
 On fortrabbit we have voucher codes.

-dontList:      true

-tags:
-    - beginner

 keywords:
     - promo code